jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 A: Then you'll have a different form of enzyme inhibitor, which is even worse than when it's raw.
 You just may need to let yours sit for a few hours before you have it.
 Make it the night before so the bacteria will start breaking it down.
 It's a problem with raw food fruitarians and vegetarians.
 They lose, every year goes by, they lose more and more digestive...
 You have somewhere around 3 million different ways to construct enzymes for digestibility, for digestion.
 And if you've been a vegetarian for about 10 years, you'll lose about 50% of those.
 Each year after that you lose about 2% a year.
 And it decreases exponentially.
 So like Owanza who was vegetarian for 14 years, by the time she was 35 she had cancer all over her system and couldn't digest anything, not even water.
 It's a difficult time, so she has a lot of digestive disabilities.
 So if he lets his food sit, lets bacteria start breaking it down, then he'll be able to handle it better.

-Q: Totally, I've had that issue [unintelligible].
+Q: Totally, I've had digestive problems for a long time, and I've been telling people because [unintelligible].
 My body is working so much better than it ever worked in my life.

-Q: I've had the same thing where I finally ate it and when I started this, I was unable to digest anything [unintelligible] all the time.
-But I had also been vegetarian for 15  years.
+Q: I've had the same thing where I finally ate it and when I started this, I was unable to digest anything without feeling bloated for a really long time.
+But I had also been vegetarian for 20 years.

 Q: When I had the nut formula my throat started burning.
 So should I still have it anyway?

 A: Absolutely, you just might want to follow with a little cream.
-What that does is it starts pulling out the acids in the esophagus and [unintelligible].
+What that does is it starts pulling out the acids in the esophagus and larynx.
 It's drawing them out.
 They're usually neurological acids, like what's burning his rectum.
 Those are the most concentrated in metals, nerve tissue.
 When that degenerates, you have high amounts of toxic metal in the system.
 And when that goes through the tissues, into the mucous membranes to attach to the mucus to discharge, it burns the tissue.

 Q: And the bee pollen, do [unintelligible]?